 Our commitment to pro bono is integral to the fabric of the Firm, and is institutionalized in a variety of ways, including:

 3% ABA Commitment.
 As a Firm, we are a Signatory of the Pro Bono Institute Law Firm Pro Bono Challenge.
-As a Signatory of the Challenge, we pledge to devote 3 percent of our time on an annual basis to pro bono matters.
+As a Signatory of the Challenge, we pledge to devote at least 3 percent of our time on an annual basis to pro bono matters.
 This is the actual provision of legal services to the indigent, the disadvantaged, the needy, and the incarcerated, without compensation.
 This does not include serving on nonprofit boards, participating in bar associations, and being involved in our communities - all of which we also do.

 Earl G. Harrison Pro Bono Award.
 Yet another way of institutionalizing our pro bono commitment is that we annually honor someone with the Earl G. Harrison Pro Bono Award.
 This award is presented at a major Firm event each year.